 It might seem like that, but just think about when you first learnt to ride a bike, or took up any hobby or skill-based activity.
 You don’t give a second thought to staying in the saddle, playing the right chords, or hitting the ball cleanly with the bat anymore, although while you were learning you had to.
 It becomes a habit.
 That’s what you want your clutch control to become – a habit.
 And it will become one quicker than you think… as long as you think positively.

 Unless there is a fault with your car, yes you can.

 The biting point is when the clutch plates just begin to engage with each other, and this is controlled by raising or lowering your foot on the clutch pedal to adjust the distance between the plates.
 You have to practice and develop finding the bite quickly.

 If this question/problem arises due to switching between your instructor’s car and your own, it’s something you have to live with (or get fixed at a garage).
-All cars are different depending on age and adjustment (I remember having the clutch replaced in my own car some years ago – when I went to pick it up I couldn’t move it out of the garage to begin with as the bite was now much further down the pedal movement and I kept stalling it.
-It took a few hours driving to get used to it).
+All cars are different depending on age and adjustment, so the position of the biting point will change.
+I remember having the clutch replaced in my own car some years ago – when I went to pick it up I couldn’t move it out of the garage to begin with as the bite was now much further down the pedal movement and I kept stalling it.
+It took a few hours driving to get used to it.
 It’s normal.

 I couldn’t find the biting point in my car today

 If you are a new driver (or a learner), sometimes in panic you might get your feet mixed up and not realise it.
 I know this sounds silly, but certainly in the early days I find many of my pupils can do that, and they are confused by what is happening until I explain what they were doing.
 I wouldn’t expect someone who is at test standard (or who has passed) to make this mistake, though.